netxms/netxms-doc/admin/concepts.rst

 NetXMS agent is daemon or service that is installed on nodes to provide additional monitoring options and can be used like :term:`SNMP` agent or NetXMS agent proxy.
 Agent implements communication with server and work with configuration.
 Agent functionality is extended with subagents.

 There are default OS subagents and manually loaded like file manager, ping or others.
+There are different types of subagents.
+It can be just a library that is loaded by NetXMS agent or it can be application that uses NetXMS subagent library to provide required subagent interface.
+Library type of subagents can be run as one process with agent or as a separate process.
+It can be used when it is necessary to run them under different user privileges.
 Agent uses 4700 port to communicate with server.

+Subagent can be also run as a separate application.

 NetXMS also provides some command line tools like nxdbmgr(work with NetXMS database), nxencpasswd(password encryption) and others.
 Information about this